litstack/litstack/docs/docs/fields/image.md

 ## Crop

-To crop the image to a desired ratio when uploading it, a crop-ratio in crop can be defined using the method `crop`.
+To crop the image to a desired ratio before uploading it, a ratio can be defined using the method `crop`.

 ```php{3}
 $form->image('images') // images is the corresponding media collection.